Table of Contents

 Here's a brief outline of VirtualBox's main features:

 Portability.
-VirtualBox runs on a large number of 32-bit and 64-bit host operating systems (again, see the section called “Supported host operating systems” for details).
+VirtualBox runs on a large number of 32-bit and 64-bit host operating systems (again, see Section 1.4, “Supported host operating systems” for details).

 VirtualBox is a so-called "hosted" hypervisor (sometimes referred to as a "type 2" hypervisor).
 Whereas a "bare-metal" or "type 1" hypervisor would run directly on the hardware, VirtualBox requires an existing operating system to be installed.
 It can thus run alongside existing applications on that host.